Aorta3698/dusk/src/chapters/design.md

 Embrace the `OA'` stack like the layout below shows - all the pros and cons have been explained above.

 You may want to swap `J~`.

+This results in about 0.02% lower SFB and 0.10% higher SFS.
 ```
 B F D P Q  J ~ O U .
 N S T C Y  M H A E I